appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/the-basics/lesson3.md

 7. Click the **Next Page** button to test if it redirects you to the next page.

 For more information on all the global functions available in the Appsmith framework, see [Global Functions](/reference/appsmith-framework/widget-actions).

+8. Click the **Deploy** button on the top right of the screen to deploy the application and test it in the *View* mode.

+🚩 Congratulations!
+You have built your first app that can display data from the database and save the updated data using a form.

+In this tutorial, you explored a few different widgets and created a simple database GUI to view, query, and update data on a sample PostgreSQL database.
+You can use these skills to build your own app.

+Happy App Building!